-On January 28, 2016, the Company entered into a credit facility (the Credit Facility).
+The Company is party to a Credit Facility, entered into on January 28, 2016 and subsequently amended, consisting of a \$75.0 million revolving loan facility (the Revolving Facility), which was increased on November 16, 2023 from \$50.0 million to \$75.0 million, and a \$35.0 million term loan facility (the Term Loan Facility, and together with the Revolving Facility, the Credit Facility).
 The operating company is the borrower under the Credit Facility and its obligations under the Credit Facility are guaranteed by the holding company and VC2.
 The Credit Facility is secured by a lien on substantially all of the Company's assets.
-As of September 30, 2020, the amount available for borrowing under the Credit Facility was \$50.0 million, including a \$5.0 million sublimit for standby letters of credit.
-The Company has the right to borrow, prepay and re-borrow amounts under the Credit Facility at any time prior to the maturity date.
-The Credit Facility matures on November 13, 2024.
-Base rate loans under the Credit Facility bear interest at a fluctuating base rate, as determined by the lenders' administrative agent based on the most recent compliance certificate of the operating company and stated at the highest of (i) the federal funds rate plus 0.50%, (ii) the prime rate, and (iii) the Eurodollar rate plus 1.00%, less the lender spread based upon the Company's consolidated leverage ratio.
-Eurodollar rate borrowings under the Credit Facility bear interest based on the London Interbank Offered Rate, or its successor (LIBOR), for the interest period plus the lender spread based upon the Company's consolidated leverage ratio.
-The unused commitment fee is based upon certain financial measures.
+The revolving commitment amount under the Revolving Facility is \$75.0 million, subject to reduction as described below, including a \$5.0 million sublimit for standby letters of credit.
+The Company has the right to borrow, prepay and re-borrow amounts under the Revolving Facility at any time prior to the maturity date without premium or penalty.
+The Term Loan Facility matures on November 13, 2024 and the Revolving Facility matures on November 16, 2028.
+Base rate loans under the Credit Facility bear interest at a fluctuating base rate, as determined by the lenders' administrative agent based on the most recent compliance certificate of the operating company and stated at the highest of (i) the federal funds rate plus 0.50%, (ii) the prime rate, and (iii) Term SOFR plus 1.00%, less the lender spread based upon the Company's consolidated leverage ratio.
+Term SOFR borrowings under the Credit Facility bear interest based on Term SOFR for the interest period plus the lender spread based upon the Company's consolidated leverage ratio.
+The unused commitment fee is based upon the Company's consolidated leverage ratio.
+The Company is required to repay principal amounts outstanding under the Term Loan Facility in equal installments of approximately \$0.4 million on the last day of each fiscal quarter, beginning on March 31, 2021 and ending on September 30, 2024, with the remaining principal amount payable on the maturity date.
+Amounts repaid on the Term Loan Facility may not be reborrowed.

-The Credit Facility requires compliance with certain customary operational and financial covenants, including a leverage ratio.
+The Credit Facility requires compliance with certain customary operational and financial covenants, including a consolidated leverage ratio.
 The Credit Facility also contains certain other customary limitations on the Company's ability to incur additional debt, guarantee other obligations, grant liens on assets and make investments or acquisitions, among other limitations.
-Additionally, the Credit Facility prohibits the payment of cash dividends to the holding company from the operating company without the administrative agent's consent, provided that so long as no default or event of default exists or would arise as a result thereof, the operating company may pay cash dividends to the holding company in an amount sufficient to allow the holding company to: (i) pay various audit, accounting, tax, securities, indemnification, reimbursement, insurance and other reasonable expenses incurred in the ordinary course of business and (ii) repurchase shares of common stock and pay dividends on the Company's common stock in an aggregate amount not to exceed \$10.0 million during any fiscal year.
+Additionally, the Credit Facility prohibits the payment of cash dividends to the holding company from the operating company without the administrative agent's consent, provided that so long as no default or event of default exists or would arise as a result thereof, the operating company may pay cash dividends to the holding company in an amount sufficient to allow the holding company to: (i) pay various audit, accounting, tax, securities, indemnification, reimbursement, insurance and other reasonable expenses incurred in the ordinary course of business and (ii) repurchase shares of common stock and pay dividends on the Company's common stock in an aggregate amount not to exceed \$15.0 million during any fiscal year.